9 Impressive Benefits of Green Moong Sprouts

 The improved bioavailability ensures that the body can better absorb these nutrients.
 Overall, sprouted mung beans are a nutrient-rich, easily digestible option for a healthy diet.

-3. Supports Gastrointestinal Health
+3. May Support Gastrointestinal Health

 4. May Boost Immunity